ssenmosip/mosip-temp-documentation/FRS-Partner-Management.md

 # 2. MISP Activities [**[↑]**](#table-of-contents)
 ## 2.1 License Key Management [**[↑]**](#table-of-contents)
 Upon Receiving a request to generate License Key, the system performs the following steps:
+1. MISP License key will be issued during creation of MISP.
 1. Generates License Key as per default License Key generation logic defined below:
    * License Key Generation should follow a random generation pattern
    * License Key should be alphanumeric